Three new professorships and one reappointment

 Betty Bekemeier, PhD, MPH, RN, FAAN, has been selected as the Ellery and Kirby Cramer Endowed Professor.
 Dr. Bekemeier exemplifies the interdisciplinary scholarship so valued at the School of Nursing; she has a primary appointment in the Department of Psychosocial and Community Health and an active adjunct appointment in the School of Public Health.
 Her scholarly research, which focuses on public health systems, is making significant contributions to health policy.

-As the Ellery and Kirby Endowed Professor, Dr. Bekemeir’s goals align with the University wide emphasis on population health.
+As the Ellery and Kirby Endowed Professor, Dr. Bekemeier’s goals align with the University-wide emphasis on population health.
 She aims to broaden and deepen her leadership and scholarship dissemination efforts not only within the University but also to national organizations like Academy Health and the American Academy of Nursing.
 Please join me in congratulating Dr. Bekemeier on her professorship.

 As the Charles and Gerda Spence Endowed Professor, Dr. Dougherty seeks to advance the School of Nursing research agenda by sponsoring responses to large national funding opportunities, integrate students and faculty further into her ongoing research, and disseminate research results to local and national health care system partnerships.
 Please join me in congratulating Dr. Dougherty on her professorship.